IronWill79/sns-to-ssh-lambda/README.md

 1. Run `yarn` in the lambda folder to install simple-ssh dependency
 1. Copy the `.env.example` file to `.env` and set the variables

+## Credential Testing

+1. After adding the AWS credentials to the .env file, run `test.sh` to test if the connection is working

 ## Execution

 1. Run the `deploy.sh` script